 PAST MONTH’S READING:

-- Everless by Sara Holland (YA fantasy – 3 stars – reread, no review)
+- Spellslinger by Sebastian de Castell (YA fantasy – 4 stars – not intending to review)

-- Rebel Rose by Emma Theriault (historical fantasy/retelling – 4 stars – review forthcoming)
+- Music and Mirrors by Celine Jeanjean (historical fiction/retelling – 4 stars – review)

 I have a YouTube channel where I promote Australian books using the hashtag #AusReads, and also indulge my compulsion for signing up to readathons.
 Here are the latest videos: